yume-chan/StreamSaver.js/README.md

 [![npm version][npm-image]][npm-url]

+## Changes

+1. Removed domain name from download link
+2. Add `Cross-Origin-Embedder-Policy: require-corp` header to download link for sites that enabled it.

+Now it should always be self-hosted.

+## Original README

 First I want to thank [Eli Grey][1] for a fantastic work implementing the [FileSaver.js][2] to save files & blobs so easily!
 But there is one obstacle - The RAM it can hold and the max blob size limitation